What are the police powers of entry in England and Wales?

 If you have experienced a breach of privacy through forced entry or unreasonable grounds for search, you may be entitled to compensation.
 We understand the emotional distress police misconduct can cause, especially when it infringes on your right to privacy and peace.

-Here at HNK Solicitors, we pride ourselves on getting our clients the justice they deserve with a highly experienced and compassionate civil actions against the police team.
+Here at HNK Solicitors, we pride ourselves on getting our clients the justice they deserve with highly experienced and compassionate civil actions against the police team.